-Building a business case to attend the SCMA AB Conference, AGM and Golf event doesn’t have to be a daunting task.
+Building a business case to attend the SCMA AB Gala Dinner, Conference and AGM doesn’t have to be a daunting task.
 We have prepared some benefits of attendance that you can include in your report, and helpful tips that will ensure you highlight the importance of your conference attendance for your organization.

-Why attend the SCMA AB Conference, AGM and Golf Event?
+Why attend the SCMA AB Gala Dinner, Conference & AGM?

 SCMA AB expects more than 100 top procurement and supply chain decision-makers from across Alberta come together at the conference to discover the latest developments and best practices in the profession.

-With unparalleled education and networking opportunities, the SCMA AB Conference, AGM and Golf event is an excellent forum for supply chain professionals to gain a competitive advantage in the changing marketplace, for their organization.
+With unparalleled education and networking opportunities, the SCMA AB Gala Dinner, Conference and AGM is an excellent forum for supply chain professionals to gain a competitive advantage in the changing marketplace, for their organization.

 - Is poised to become the premier supply chain event in Alberta.
 Learning is facilitated via general sessions, case studies, organized networking and keynote speakers.